Hype3808/gcli2apigo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For support, please open an issue on GitHub or contact the maintainers.

-## Changelog

-### v1.0.0
-- Initial release with OpenAI-compatible API
-- Web dashboard for credential management
-- Usage tracking and error monitoring
-- Docker support with automated builds
-- Mobile-responsive dashboard
-- Bulk credential operations